openmrs/openmrs-esm-stock-management/README.md

 These must be configured to match your OpenMRS concept dictionary.
 These UUIDs link the stock management system to the appropriate concepts in your OpenMRS installation:

-- **`packagingUnitsUUID`** - UUID of the concept set containing packaging unit options (e.g., "Box", "Bottle", "Strip").
+- **`packingUnitsUUID`** - UUID of the concept set containing packaging unit options (e.g., "Box", "Bottle", "Strip").
 Used when defining how stock items are packaged for storage and distribution.

 - **`dispensingUnitsUUID`** - UUID of the concept set for dispensing units (e.g., "Tablet", "ml", "Capsule").
 Used when dispensing stock items to patients or other locations.